 · Aortic coarctation

 · Side effects resulting from use of medicines

 · Isolated hypertension

 · Malignant hypertension

 Hypertension manifests in many diverse symptoms which vary from one person to another.
-Most of those signs and symptoms are similar to those of many other problems which make it hard to notice them as being those of high BP.
+Most of those signs and symptoms are similar to those of many other problems which makes it difficult to notice them as being those with HBP.
 Some of these signs are mild while others are severe.

-Mild symptoms can be easily dismissed as signs of any other non-life-threatening illness despite pointing out to building up of blood pressure that could prove potentially dangerous.
-They may include:
+Mild symptoms can be easily dismissed as signs of any other non-life-threatening illness despite potentially, building up to dangerously high blood pressure.
+Symptoms to be aware of include:

 · Mild headaches especially early in the morning